 It is chosen by the institutions to fulfil their obligations and provides them with its expertise in evaluations of:

-- study programmes (bachelor's degrees, vocational bachelor’s degrees, bachelor's degree-level qualifications, master's degrees, master's degree-level qualifications) and doctoral schools,
+- study programmes (bachelor's degrees, vocational bachelor’s degrees, bachelor's-degree-level qualifications, master's degrees, master's-degree-level qualifications), and doctoral schools and doctoral colleges (or equivalent structures);

 Hcéres acts as a partner of the institutions, helping them to progress and achieve their strategic objectives, and its evaluation provides them with a key tool for defining their scientific and educational policy and their continuous improvement processes.